sscarduzio/elasticsearch-readonlyrest-plugin/README.md

     # (De)activate plugin
     enable: true

-    # HTTP response body in case of forbidden request.
+    # The HTTP response body to return in case of forbidden request.
     # If this is null or omitted, the name of the first violated access control rule is returned (useful for debugging!)
-    response_if_req_forbidden: Sorry, your request is forbidden
+    response_if_req_forbidden: Sorry, your request is forbidden.

-	# Plain text authorisation key that allows client to bypass all ACL checking, enabling full access to elasticsearch
-	# It is only optional and dont have to be used
-	# If key will match with the one in request, all ACL checking is skipped and request is permited to execute
-	auth_key: some-sort-of-secret-long-access-key

     # Default policy is to forbid everything, let's define a whitelist
     access_control_rules:

+    # Basic Authorisation key (clients should send this key base64-encoded in the 'Auth' header)
+    - name: full access if Basic HTTP auth
+      type: allow
+      auth_key: MyPasswordPlainText

     # From these IP addresses, accept any method, any URI, any HTTP body
     - name: full access to internal servers
       type: allow
-      hosts: [127.0.0.1, 10.0.0.20, 10.0.2.112, 10.0.1.0/24]
+      hosts: [127.0.0.1, 10.0.1.0/24]

     # From these API Keys, accept any method, any URI, any HTTP body
     - name: full access to remote authorized clients